Realitos, Texas

 Realitos (/ˌriːəˈliːtəs/ REE-ə-LEE-təs) is an unincorporated community and census-designated place (CDP) in Duval County, Texas, United States.
-The population was 184 at the 2010 census.
+The population was 121 at the 2020 census.

 History

-The population of Realitos had reached a grand 400 people in 1890, four years after the first post office was established there.
-The population peaked when an estimated 800 were living there just two years later in 1892.
-The population decreased and numbers like 225 people in 1914 appeared.
+The population of Realitos had reached a total of 400 people in 1890, four years after the first post office was established there.
+The population peaked as an estimated 800 were living there just two years later.
+The population thereupon began to decrease, with numbers such as 225 residents being reported in 1914.
 In the 1960s, Realitos still had a running school, but it consolidated with Benavides in the middle of the next decade.
-Many buildings remain in the small, unincorporated community today including a closed pool hall, store, and gas station.
+Many buildings remain in the small, unincorporated community today including a pool hall (now closed), store, and gas station.